HVAC industry statistics, 2026 edition

 Who actually buys HVAC vendor data?

-Field service software (ServiceTitan, Housecall Pro, FieldEdge, Workiz), HVAC equipment distributors (Watsco, Ferguson HVAC, Heritage), contractor financing (Sunlight Financial, Service Finance, GreenSky), HVAC lead generation (Angi, Networx, Modernize), training and certification (NATE, RSES), and PE roll-up acquirers (Apex Service Partners, Wrench Group, Service Experts) all run prospecting cycles against the same 125,000-firm universe.
+Field service software (ServiceTitan, Housecall Pro, FieldEdge, Workiz), HVAC equipment distributors (Watsco, Ferguson HVAC, Heritage), contractor financing (Sunlight Financial, Service Finance, GreenSky), HVAC lead generation (Angi, Networx, Modernize), training and certification (NATE, RSES), and PE roll-up acquirers (Apex Service Partners, Wrench Group, Service Experts) all run prospecting cycles against the same 167,717-company universe.

 When is this the wrong dataset to start from?